Wahoo SYSTM Review: An Indoor App Like No Other!

 An app for Apple TV is not available, but you can use iPhone/iPad screen mirroring.
 It comes with limitations, though – the screen may lag or drop.

-• TrainerRoad – is a fully performance-oriented cycling app with a comprehensive workout library.
-It only shows you your ride data, no virtual world or video footage.
+• TrainerRoad is the closest SYSTM alternative.
+It’s a fully performance-oriented cycling app with a comprehensive workout library.
+It only shows you your ride data, not a virtual world or video footage.
+For more info, check out this comparison of SYSTM vs. TrainerRoad.

-• Zwift – utilizes a virtual world built from scratch.
-It doesn’t have as wide a route library as ROUVY.
-It is much closer to being a game.
+• Zwift utilizes a virtual world built from scratch.
+It doesn’t have as wide a route library as ROUVY, but it is much closer to being a game.
 Learn more in my SYSTM vs. Zwift comparison.

-• ROUVY – uses real-world footage augmented with avatars and other objects.
-It has a huge routes library and allows you to explore beautiful places from the comfort of your home.
+• ROUVY uses real-world footage augmented with avatars and other objects.
+Its huge route library will allow you to explore beautiful places from the comfort of your home.

-• Wahoo RGT (formerly RGT Cycling) – features a virtual world inspired by real-world roads.
+• MyWhoosh features a virtual world inspired by real-world roads.
 Its graphics are more realistic than Zwift, but it doesn’t offer as sophisticated motivation mechanisms.

-• FulGaz – uses real-world footage of routes worldwide.
-It has a comprehensive route library.
-It doesn’t feature augmented reality as ROUVY.
-This means there are no avatars or artificial objects.
+• FulGaz uses real-world footage of routes worldwide and has a comprehensive route library.
+It doesn’t feature augmented reality, like ROUVY, which means there are no avatars or artificial objects.

 144 USD / year